 With mounting evidence that MH17 was shot down by Ukrainian separatist rebels who believed that they were engaging a military aircraft, attention is focusing on the Russian-built Almaz-Antey Buk-M1 ground-based air defense system (Gbads) that destroyed the airliner.
 The Buk-M1 (SA-11 Gadfly to NATO) can be used by minimally trained operators to deliver a lethal attack, without the safeguards built into other comparable Gbads.
 It is also one of the two Gbads—both of Soviet ...

-"Missile System Loopholes Could Be MH17 Factor" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Missile System Loopholes Could Be MH17 Factor" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.